Why you need to write a cover letter? Isn't CV enough?

 The Bottom Line: Convince that You're a Perfect Candidate

-The cover letter is your opportunity to tell a story behind your resume key points, and convince your future employer that you perfectly match what they are looking for.
+The cover letter is your opportunity to tell a story behind your CV key points, and convince your future employer that you perfectly match what they are looking for.

 Your letter should be no longer than four paragraphs and be mainly structured from: